Nithinpbabu/HygroGuardROV/README.md

 # HydroGuard
 HydroGuard is an advanced underwater ROV (Remotely Operated Vehicle) designed to monitor and safeguard underwater environments.
-This innovative system combines real-time data collection, robust underwater navigation, and advanced analytics to ensure efficient monitoring and management of aquatic resources.
+This innovative system combines real-time data collection, robust underwater navigation, and advanced analytics to ensure efficient monitoring and inspection of submerged concrete Marine structures.

 ## Features
 - **Underwater Crack Detection**: Equipped with sensors and cameras to identify structural damage in submerged structures like dams, pipelines, and bridges.